purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 - Database
   - **User Watched History**: Stores which videos are watched by a particular user over time.
   - **Search Query DB**: Stores historical queries that users have searched in the past.
-User/Video DB stores a list of users and their profiles along with video metadata.
+  - **User/Video DB**: Stores a list of users and their profiles along with video metadata.
   - **User Historical Recommendations**: Stores past recommendations for a particular user.

 - Resampling Data: It’s part of the pipeline to help scale the training process by down-sampling negative samples.